MonashSmartStructures/ospgrillage/_sources/rst/ModuleDoc.rst.txt

 ====================
 Local vs global coordinate system
 ====================
-In *ops-grillage*, local coordinate system regards the basic coordinate system of components such as compound loads or load objects - which by definition is independent of the global coordinate system i.e. the coordinate system of the grillage model space.
+In *ops-grillage*, local coordinate system refers to a basic coordinate system of components which is independent of the global coordinate system i.e. the coordinate system of the grillage model space.

+The definition of the following components within *ops-grillage* requires attention between basic and global coordinate system

+* Load objects (Point, Line, Patch) - takes either local or global coordinate.
+* Path objects (Path for moving load)
+* Compound load object - takes either local or global coordinates.

+For :class:`~LoadCase`, all load object inputs can be either local or global.
+Note when local coordinate is defined for a load object, a global reference coordinate needs to be defined or else the module raises an Error regarding its point/vertices values.

+..  figure:: ../images/coordinate_system_mapping.PNG
+    :align: center
+    :scale: 75 %

+    Figure 3: Mapping of local coordinate of Load/Path objects to global coordinate.

 ====================
 Links to module components